UKCloud/documentation/articles/portal/ptl-gs.md

   - **Backup Summary** - Provides access to summary reports of Snapshot Protection status for each of the account's compute services (see [*How to manage Snapshot Protection for your VMs*](../vmware/vmw-how-manage-snapshot-protection.md)).

-- **Settings** - Change various Portal settings, including key contacts, password expiration period, two factor authentication and IP address restrictions (Portal administrators only).
+- **Settings** - (Portal administrators only) Change various Portal settings, including key contacts, password expiration period, two factor authentication and IP address restrictions (see [*UKCloud Portal security settings*](ptl-ref-security-settings.md)).

 - **Contacts** - Lists the user accounts with access to the current customer account.
 You can view a list of all user accounts (**All Contacts**) or just those with administration permissions (**Admin Contacts**).
-Portal administrators can create new users, reset other users' passwords and change other users' Portal permissions (see [*An Overview of Portal Permissions*](ptl-ref-overview-permissions.md)).
+Portal administrators can create new users, reset other users' passwords and change other users' Portal permissions (see [*Portal permissions*](ptl-ref-overview-permissions.md)).

 - **VMware Cloud** - Provides access to UKCloud for VMware compute services.
 Expand this option and then select the compute service with which you want to work (see the [*Getting Started Guide for UKCloud for VMware*](../vmware/vmw-gs.md)).

-- **Oracle Cloud** - Provides access to the OEM Cloud Control console for UKCloud for Oracle Software (see the [*Getting Started Guide for UKCloud for Oracle Software*](../oracle/orcl-gs.md)).
+- **Oracle Cloud** - Provides access to the Oracle Enterprise Manager (OEM) Cloud Control console for UKCloud for Oracle Software (see the [*Getting Started Guide for UKCloud for Oracle Software*](../oracle/orcl-gs.md)).

 - **OpenStack Cloud** - Provides access to the OpenStack Horizon dashboard for UKCloud for OpenStack (see the [*Getting Started Guide for UKCloud for OpenStack*](../openstack/ostack-gs.md)).